lurkny/LinearAlg/README.md

     cmake . -DCMAKE_INSTALL_PREFIX:PATH=alternative_directory

-If cmake needs to re-run, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").
+If cmake needs to be re-run, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").

 **Caveat:** if Armadillo is installed in a non-system directory, make sure that the C++ compiler is configured to use the "lib" and "include"